 Helping individuals get themselves into treatment can be tricky.
-Dr Burdick has conducted interviews and assessments with hundreds of clients who have gone on to treatment for addiction, treatment for health disorders, and education or vocational purposes.
+Dr Burdick has conducted successful interviews and assessments with thousands of clients who have gone on to treatment for addiction, health disorders, education or vocational purposes.
 The support of family members and friends is important, and preparing the loved ones is most important.
 Sometimes helping escort the individual to the specified treatment facility is necessary, and in these cases, Dr Burdick refers to trained, experienced, and bonded transport providers.

 Treatment options for drug and alcohol abuse, sex addiction, gambling addiction is an area requiring educational expertise in guiding families and individuals to use their money ‘smartly’ to gain the most value for a reasonable amount of investment.
 Routinely, treatment facilities overly advertise the ability to meet the needs of multiple addictions with fantastic outcomes, and this is not the case.